 The majority of Mathematics students progress on to Higher Education.
 Mathematics can be used in employment in areas such as accounting, research and engineering.
 We have strong links with potential employers such as GSK, Public Health England) and local banks – e.g. Barclays.

 Will I have to provide anything?

 Paper, pens, folder, a scientific calculator (you will be given advice on the type required) are needed, along with course texts and revision guides.
-A USB memory stick for saving work is advisable.

 What should I do now?

 Call 01279 868100 and talk to an Admissions Adviser